Hiswe/a-count/ISOMORPHIC-OVERVIEW.md

 I make this universal application to learn more about React.

 - I wanted to know how things work, so I didn't use any frameworks like [next.js](https://github.com/zeit/next.js/) or [create-react-app](https://github.com/facebook/create-react-app) that will build things for me that I don't truly understand.
-- I also wanted to make an exhaustive application: not a TODO example
+- I also wanted to make an exhaustive application: not a TODO app example.
+  There are plenty of those already, It's good to begin with but whenever you want to build something more, you're most of the time facing a wall…

 In order to make it the most *real life* example this web-app will: